Updated: Apr 1

-So why do we make it so hard?
+So why do we make it hard?

 Because we are His sheep and He knows we need a Shepherd!

 Why?
-Because are so hard-headed, like sheep.
+Because we are hard-headed, like sheep.

 How many times have I heard, “Hazel Lee, put your car keys in the same place every night, I mean every night!”
 Countless!
 What’s the problem?
 Hard-headed, not paying attention.

 Really?
 This is a simple example.
 There are others much worse, believe me!

 As we approach Easter, it‘s enjoyable to have Easter egg hunts with our children and grandchildren, but let us not forget the real meaning of Easter.
 Let us not forget God’s only son, Jesus Christ, took on our death sentence, served the term, and called it finished!
 He suffered the worst death, crucifixion on an old rugged cross.

 On Easter, we will celebrate the Risen Lord, who came to earth, and sacrificed His only Son for our sins, who now reigns in Heaven with His Heavenly Father,